aurorascharff/redwoodsdk-demo/STEPS.md

 - Add a simple crud api route here, all native SSR and req/res.
 Simple todos!
 Whats a demo without todos?
 Using simple SSR and streaming with Suspense and server components!
 Just the mental model of server components that React suggests.
 Web standard form actions.
 - Hooked up to the cloudflare d1 database provided in the starter!
 Set up with miniflare to emulate cloudflare workers.
 It just works between dev and prod.

-## Hydration/client-side rendering and server functions
+## Hydration/client-side rendering and server functions, layouts, middleware, interruptors and auth

 - Add a regular Document enabling client side hydration with adding the script tag.
 Add initClient to client.tsx.
 - Add an layout() applayout and index() home route.
 Wrap another layout() mainlayout.